Reducing pathogen distribution from animal transport

 1. Simulation of base model (conventional trailer)

 A computer model of a "base model" livestock transport trailer was generated using Design Modeler module in ANSYS.
 Based on the results of the computer simulation work, the following issues with the conventional transport trailer were identified:

-- Air can come in or out of the trailer randomly in any direction, thereby pigs are highly vulnerable to exposure and contamination of airborne pathogens during transport.
+a.
+Air can come in or out of the trailer randomly in any direction, thereby pigs are highly vulnerable to exposure and contamination of airborne pathogens during transport.

-- Temperature difference between outside and inside air can be as high as 5 °C in spite of the open configuration.
-In this simulation work, outside air temperature on a summer day was assumed to be 20 °C and the resulting temperature in some areas inside the trailer was 25 °C. This means that when the outside temperature reaches 25 °C which is possible especially in Saskatchewan, inside temperature could reach as high as 30 °C which causes heat stress to market pigs
+b.
+Temperature difference between outside and inside air can be as high as 5 °C in spite of the open configuration.
+In this simulation work, outside air temperature on a summer day was assumed to be 20 °C and the resulting temperature in some areas inside the trailer was 25 °C. This means that when the outside temperature reaches 25 °C which is possible especially in Saskatchewan, inside temperature could reach as high as 30 °C which causes heat stress to market pigs.

 2. Simulation of prototype model (initial design)

 In order to address the issue of uncontrolled air movement in existing transport trailers, the prototype trailer was designed to be completely closed with only designated air inlets and outlets as openings, and fitted with an air filtration system to prevent entry of pathogen-contaminated air into the animal compartments.
 The computer model of the new trailer design was generated.
 After refining the geometry and mesh, simulations of airflow, temperature and moisture were carried out by implementing similar initial boundary conditions used for the base model.

 Through the action of fans, air entered the trailer through the inlets located at the front of the trailer, passed through the filters and exhausted through the outlets at the back of the trailer.
 This indicates that all outside air is filtered before being distributed to the compartments, thereby confirming that this system can protect the herd from potential airborne disease contamination.